ioerger/transit2/src/pytransit/doc/source/method_pathway_enrichment.rst

    :align: center

-or from the "Post-Processing" tab in the File Menu.
+or from the "Post-Processing" tab in the Menu Bar.

 .. image:: _images/pathway_enrichment_select_from_file_menu.png